What Are Growth Factors? Benefits, Science & How to Use

 - Platelet-Derived Growth Factor (PDGFs): Supports wound healing and can reduce the appearance of scars.

-Interestingly, back in the 2010’s to 2018 you could still land on articles raising concerns about EGFs.
-Some misconceptions that seem to have been put to rest, except, possibly, how well the GFs actually penetrate the skin.
-Maybe that will be the object of another article in the meantime, now you know why we talk about growth factors plural.
+Interestingly, from the 2010s to 2018, you could still find articles raising concerns about EGFs.
+Some misconceptions seem to have been put to rest, except, possibly, how well the GFs actually penetrate the skin.
+Maybe that will be the subject of another article.
+In the meantime, now you know why we talk about growth factors plural.

 - Retinoids for anti-aging benefits.
 If you can’t tolerate retinoids, experts say GFs can be a great alternative for you.
-Let’s say you don’t tolerate retinol well on your neck, GFs could be a great option.
+For example, if you don’t tolerate retinol well on your neck, GFs could be a great option.

 - Vitamin C for anti-aging and collagen promotion.
 Note: if you are using L-Ascorbic acid (the purest vitamin C type), dermatologists suggest layering the two actives.
-L-ascorbic acid is often formulated at a low pH, which can block growth factors.
-They recommend to layer your vitamin C first and wait before applying your GFs product.
+L-ascorbic acid is often formulated at a low pH, which is said to block growth factors.
+They recommend layering your vitamin C first and waiting before applying your GFs product.

-According to experts, growth factors also pair well with tranexamic acid, arbutin, Kojic acid and azelaic acid helping your skin fight pigmentation.
+Growth factors also pair well with tranexamic acid, arbutin, Kojic acid, and azelaic acid, helping your skin fight pigmentation.

-If you want to get started with GF and add it to your skincare routine, here’s some products I keep on seeing:
+If you want to get started with GF and add it to your skincare routine, here are some products I keep seeing:

 - Allies Of Skin Multi Peptides & Growth Factors Advanced Lifting Serum